espinielli/fuzzyjoin/README.md

 Not bad.

 Note that `stringdist_inner_join` is not the only function we can use.
-If we're interested in including the words that we *couldn't* classify, we could have use `stringdiststringdist_left_join`:
+If we're interested in including the words that we *couldn't* classify, we could have use `stringdist_left_join`:

 ```r